 Here, have a widget!

 Keep in mind these are very rough estimates, so use this widget more for entertainment purposes than information.
-The odds always shimmy around a bit as new stuff is added to the lottery and donation totals rise.
+The odds always shimmy around a bit as new stuff is added to the prize draw and donation totals rise.
 So as hard as we try, we can never give you a really good answer until it’s too late.

 Absolutely!
 We send prizes all over the world, and are happy to do so.
 You don’t have to worry about shipping costs if you win – we’ve got that covered!
 You might still need to pay VAT when your prize arrives, since we have no control over that.